 4. Enhance Your Shampoo or Condition

-Adding essential oils to shampoo and conditioner is a great way to improve your hair care and shower routine.
-Essential oils can help to hydrate your scalp and hair, fight off dandruff, and promote healthy hair growth.
-In addition, they can also add a pleasant scent to your shampoo and conditioner.
+Adding essential oils to shampoo and conditioner is another way to improve your hair care and shower routine.
+Essential oils can help hydrate your scalp and hair, fight off dandruff, and promote healthy hair growth.
+They can also add a pleasant scent to your shampoo and conditioner.

-Add a drop or two to your shampoo or condition before applying it to your hair.
+Add a drop or two to your shampoo or conditioner before applying it to your hair.
 Use as you would any other shampoo or conditioner, lathering and rinsing thoroughly.
-You should notice a difference in your hair's appearance and feel after just a few uses.
+After just a few uses, you should notice a difference in your hair's appearance and feel.

 - Add peppermint oil to your shampoo to invigorate your scalp and improve your energy levels.

-- Tea Tree, Peppermint and Rosemary are our favorite essential oils for improving the condition of hair and scalp.
+- Tea Tree, Peppermint and Rosemary are our favorite essential oils for improving hair and scalp condition.

 5. Washcloth Method